OtherLife.co presents

 Content

-When you enroll, you'll be given 5 hours of pre-recorded course videos and you'll be invited to book/RSVP several meetings in the first 8 weeks and several additional meetings over the following year.Week 1• Private 1-on-1 Orientation (1 hour)Week 1-8• Q&A Sessions every Monday at 12-2PM Central
+When you enroll, you'll be given a series of pre-recorded course videos, then you'll be invited to book several meetings in the first 8 weeks and a few additional meetings over the following year.Week 1• Private 1-on-1 Orientation (1 hour)Week 2-7• Q&A Sessions every (TBD) at (TBD)

 • Private 1-on-1 Final Review Call (2 hours)